Security Model

 Zero Trust Networking

-BlumeOps has no public IP addresses or port forwarding.
-All services are only accessible via Tailscale:
+BlumeOps infrastructure has no public IP addresses or port forwarding.
+Most services are only accessible via Tailscale:

 - Encrypted by default - WireGuard encryption for all traffic